Free Consultation Call 24/7

 Frequently Asked Questions (FAQs) About Birth Injuries

 As an expectant or new parent, you likely have many questions and concerns about birth injuries, including what they are, how to avoid them, and what to do if your child suffers from one.
-We want to provide you with much-needed answers and guide you on how to best protect or support your family through this overwhelming and worrisome time.
+Our birth injury attorneys are here to provide you with much-needed answers and guide you in supporting and protecting your family through this difficult time.
+Here are some common questions we receive:

 A birth defect or congenital disability is a health condition or abnormality that forms while the infant is still in the womb.
 Doctors must report these conditions to the expectant parents before delivery.
 Although birth defects can be unavoidable, your health care provider should take appropriate actions or provide necessary medical care to mitigate the effects or harm caused by a birth defect when possible.
 Contrarily, a birth injury usually occurs just before or during labor or at or around the time of delivery and is often preventable and caused by a physician’s or medical staff’s negligence.